RUNTON PARISH COUNCIL

 There is a defibrillator situated at the Spar shop on Cromer road in West Runton.
 There are a number of people who have trained how to use it.
 Including the Clerk to the Parish Council.

-There is also one situated at East Runton Newsagents in the High Street.
+There is also one situated at East Runton on the wall of East Runton Stores.